bionode/bionode-go/README.md

 Gene Ontology in Bionode

 Will provide access to the public MySQL services of the Gene Ontology.

-Will represent _GOgraph_ object for inferences from the GO hierarchie (infer parents and children of GO terms) and _GOannot_ object to associate GO annotation with genes.
+Have a look at go.js how to use go\_gene\_annotation.js to retrieve GO annotations for a particular gene.
+It's not much, but it's a start for your own explorations.
+All of GO can be queried via internet access to their MySQL server.
+Details and sample queries available here: http://amigo.geneontology.org/goose

 Note: A quick and dirty way to associate GO terms to target genes is the use of InterMine via their npm module.
 Alex from FlyMine wrote on 11/12/2014: "Sorry about the lack of good doc links on the NPM page - our API docs